Science and the scientific method are among humanity’s highest achievements.

 This false sense of scientific value has led to some tragic outcomes.
 It’s fairly common.

-Many paper scientists are part of a corporate interest propaganda web, and every study they publish tarnishes science’s good name and the public’s faith.
+Many paper scientists are part of a corporate interest propaganda web, and every study they publish tarnishes science’s good name and fuels the anti-science social movements.

 In a recent paper, Jonathan Marks, the director of Bioethics at Pennsylvania State University outlines these corrosive relationships: